GenericMappingTools/gmt/README.md

 You haven't bought anything so you cannot expect full service.
-However, if you find a bug in any of the programs, please report it to us (http://gmt.soest.hawaii.edu/) rather than trying to fix it yourself so that we, and through us, other users may benefit from your find.
+However, if you find a bug in any of the programs, please report it to us (https://github.com/GenericMappingTools/gmt) rather than trying to fix it yourself so that we, and through us, other users may benefit from your find.
 Make sure you provide us with enough information so that we can recreate the problem.

-In addition to the bug tracking feature (New Issues) on the website, you can also post general questions on the GMT user forum.
-Note that registration is required to post on the site.
+In addition to the bug tracking feature (New Issues) on the website, you can also post general questions.
+Note that GitHub registration is required to post on the site.

 ## Ordering the GMT package on CD/DVD-Rs